eWaterCycle/ewatercycle/docs/system_setup.rst

 Download observation data
 -------------------------

-To calculate metrics or plot hydrograph observation data is needed.
-The ewatercycle package can use `Global Runoff Data Centre (GRDC) <https://www.bafg.de/GRDC>`__ or `U.S. Geological Survey Water Services (USGS) <https://waterservices.usgs.gov/>`__ data.
+Observation data is needed to calculate metrics of the model performance or plot a hydrograph .
+The ewatercycle package can use`Global Runoff Data Centre (GRDC) <https://www.bafg.de/GRDC>`__ or `U.S. Geological Survey Water Services (USGS) <https://waterservices.usgs.gov/>`__ data.